-The goal of this Merit Review website is to help you better understand the NSF merit review process as well as identify resources for additional information (including applicable chapters in the GPG).
+The goal of this Merit Review website is to help you better understand the NSF merit review process as well as identify resources for additional information (including applicable chapters in the PAPPG).
 Sections of this website include:

 - Phase I: Proposal Preparation and Submission

 - Phase II: Proposal Review and Processing